airbnb/mavericks/hellohilt/README.md

 * **Multibinding setup for AssistedInject Factories**

-  Every ViewModel using AssistedInject needs a Factory interface annotated with `@AssistedInject.Factory`.
+  Every ViewModel using AssistedInject needs a Factory interface annotated with `@AssistedFactory`.
 These factories are grouped together under a common parent type [AssistedViewModelFactory](src/main/java/com/airbnb/mvrx/hellohilt/di/AssistedViewModelFactory.kt) to enable a Multibinding Dagger setup.

-* **Removing boilerplate from a MvRxViewModelFactory**

-  An `MvRxViewModelFactory` is different than an AssistedInject Factory, and is still needed.
-Using this AssistedInject multibinding setup, most ViewModels will share the same boilerplate logic in their `MvRxViewModelFactory`'s.
-A [DaggerMvRxViewModelFactory](src/main/java/com/airbnb/mvrx/hellohilt/di/DaggerMvRxViewModelFactory.kt) has been added to eliminate this boilerplate.

 ## Example

-* Create your ViewModel with an @AssistedInject constructor, an AssistedInject Factory implementing `AssistedViewModelFactory`, and a companion object implementing `DaggerMvRxViewModelFactory`.
+* Create your ViewModel with an ``@AssistedInject` constructor, an `@AssistedFactory` implementing `AssistedViewModelFactory`, and a companion object implementing `DaggerMvRxViewModelFactory`.

 ```kotlin
 class MyViewModel @AssistedInject constructor(